uptrace/bun/README.md

 > Bun is brought to you by :star: [**uptrace/uptrace**](https://github.com/uptrace/uptrace).
 Uptrace
 > is an open-source APM tool that supports distributed tracing, metrics, and logs.
 You can use it to
 > monitor applications and set up automatic alerts to receive notifications via email, Slack,
 > Telegram, and others.
-Star it as well!
+See [OpenTelemetry](example/opentelemetry) example for details.

 ## Features